Internal medicine

 Treatment Policy

-• If there is a history of gout attacks, kidney damage, or urinary tract stones, drug treatment is necessary (target <6.0 mg/dL).
+• If there is a history of gout attacks, kidney damage, or urinary tract stones, drug treatment is initiated (target <6.0 mg/dL).

-• Asymptomatic hyperuricemia (below 8.0) primarily focuses on lifestyle guidance.
+• Asymptomatic hyperuricemia (under 8.0) primarily involves lifestyle guidance.

-• During an attack, NSAIDs and colchicine should be used (as early as possible after onset).
+• During an attack, NSAIDs and colchicine are used (as early as possible after the onset of the attack).

 • In the chronic phase, febuxostat and allopurinol are used to suppress uric acid production.